vgmstream/vgmstream/README.md

 - an XMPlay plugin called "xmp-vgmstream"
 - an Audacious plugin called "libvgmstream"

-## IMPORTANT!!
-### Needed files (for Windows)
+## Needed files (for Windows)
-Since Ogg Vorbis, MPEG audio, and other formats are now supported, you will need to have certain DLL files.<br/>
+Since Ogg Vorbis, MPEG audio, and other external formats are supported, you will need to have certain DLL files.

 In the case of the foobar2000 component they are all bundled for convenience, or you can get them from here: https://github.com/kode54/vgmstream (also here: https://f.losno.co/vgmstream-win32-deps.zip, may not be latest).